maximaximal/TiSuite/docs/tags.md

 Synopsis: `unsafe (varA : A, varB : B) "filename.82a"`

 ```
-unsafe (varA : A, varB : B) "filename.82a"
+unsafe unsafeName(varA : A, varB : B) "filename.82a"
 ```